Sol Magazine Projects

 http://TexasPoetryEvents.info

-The following listing is provided so interested poets may receive more information about poetry readings, poetry societies or writing groups in areas of the state of Texas.
+Introduction & Purpose: This page is provided so interested poets may receive more information about poetry readings, poetry societies or poetry writing groups in areas of the state of Texas.
 Many groups have competitions whose due date may have passed by the time you read this listing.
 Contact individuals listed for more information.
-Contact Current Events Manager at Sol.Events@prodigy.net only with updates, to remove old listings, or to send us information about your writing group.
+Contact Current Events Manager at Sol.Events@prodigy.net only with new events, updates, to remove old listings, or to send us information about your poetry writing group, poetry club, or poetry workshops.
 Include location, regular meeting dates, time, address, contact name and phone number.
 Include e-mail address and website information if you wish.
+We will not visit web pages looking for events because of the immense time required.
+This page is typically updated 2-5 times a month.

 Some venues have no events listed because they either don't get us the information or just don't have any current events scheduled.
 If they remain empty, we will eventually purge them from this list.
 Some may only have an event once a year.